We are a family-run, country inspired fabric, wallpaper and homeware brand based in the

-Notes from the Designer
+Notes from the Designer – By Jacqueline Milton

-I describe myself as a quintessentially English interior fabric designer with a love of all things floral.
-Working from my Dorset studio I produce hand painted patterns which are converted for the home furnishing market.
+‘I describe myself as a quintessentially English interior fabric designer with a love of all things floral.
+Working from my Dorset studio I love to use traditional skills to create patterns for fabrics.

-I love what I do and I hope you enjoy looking at my work and feel inspired.
+I love what I do and I hope you enjoy looking at my work and feel inspired’.